 Whether the transition between designers was made because of the era of transition that Michael Jordan was going through at the time or because of the perceived failure of the previous Air Jordan 15, we would have to have an insider who was there at the time tell us.

-The previous Air Jordan 15 took a left turn regarding inspiration, drawing stylistic details from the X-15 jet plane, which was a minor hit with the public, so the Air Jordan 16 brought the sneaker line back to basics.
+The previous release, the Air Jordan 15, took a left turn regarding inspiration, drawing stylistic details from the X-15 jet plane, which was a minor hit with the public.
+So, the Air Jordan 16 brought the sneaker line back to basics.
 Once again looking to high-performance automobiles for inspiration, Wilson Smith took the design a step further by looking to sophisticated forms of inspiration, like architecture, to bring the world one of the most sophisticated sneakers on the market.

 One of the most significant changes to the construction of the sneakers was the slightly more squared toe, reminiscent of what would be considered a business shoe.
 The sneakers are still designed for high performance and breathability, but the real draw is the magnetic shroud.
 The magnetic mantle is a unique removable garter that gives the sneaker a sleek and uniform look, quickly allowing wearers to transform the sneakers from street shoes to what they would wear to the office.
 This doesn’t mean that they weren’t built for the court, though, and this is clear from the inclusion of visible Air technology in the outer midsole, seen in the odd shapes that protrude beneath the midfoot and the heel.
 The shroud also adds extra support, furthering the argument that they are built for function.
 You also might wonder what all the dots and dashes along the side mean, and there are 16 of them in total, making up the JORDAN branding, which is quite genius.